fioprotocol/fio.chronicle/README.md

 * exp-ws-host = \<the websocket server host (the downstream connnection to a web socket server host)\>
 * exp-ws-port = \<the websocket server port (the downstream connnection to a web socket server port)\>

-The options specified above will suit a minimal configuration but other configuration options may be found [here](docs/advanced-config.md).
-The config.ini is as follows;
+For more advanced configuration options review the [Advanced Configuration Options](docs/advanced-config.md).

+Based on the confiuration options above, the config.ini would be as follows;
 ```shell
 host = 127.0.0.1
 port = 8080